NWSL bans 4 from coaching, takes other disciplinary actions

 The National Women’s Soccer League permanently banned four coaches Monday as part of disciplinary action taken against several individuals and teams in response to an investigation into alleged abuse and misconduct in the league.

-The NWSL and its players association announced results late last month of their investigation, which found ”widespread misconduct” directed at players dating back to the beginnings of the league nearly a decade ago.
+The NWSL and its players association announced results late last month of its investigation, which found “widespread misconduct” directed at players dating back to the beginnings of the league nearly a decade ago.

 The investigation stemmed from allegations of harassment and sexual coercion made by two former players against Riley, who was among five NWSL coaches who were either dismissed or resigned amid claims of misconduct in 2021.
 U.S. Soccer also investigated reported misconduct in the league.